chungyc/ninetynine/README.md

 ### Quick edit cycle

-If you would like to build all code, run test, and regenerate documentation automatically after any change is saved, then the following command will do so.
+If you would like to build all code, run tests, and regenerate documentation automatically after any change is saved, then the following command will do so.

 ```shell